-ENVIRONMENTAL IMPACT: Complete the following information related to your overall project to the best of your knowledge.
-Provide copies of letters or other information received to date from state and/or federal agencies about these issues related to your project.
-Schedule and budget should account for any mitigation or corrective actions to be taken.

-Will your project involve the renovation of a building that is at least 50 years old or is located in a national historic register district? $\boxtimes$ Yes $\square$ No Will your project involve or impact an archaeological site? ☐ Yes No Will your project impact any wildlife that is threatened or endangered? ☐ Yes ☒ No Will your project involve the abatement or removal of asbestos from a building? ☐ Yes ☐ No Will your project involve the abatement or removal of lead-based paint from a building? ☑ Yes ☐ No Is your project new construction? ☐ Yes ☒ No If you answered YES, is the proposed project located in any of the following: ☐ Special Flood Hazard Area - an area that is lower than the base flood elevation level and has special flood or mudflow, and/or flood related erosion hazard ☐ 100 Year Floodplain - an area that has a 1 in 100 or 1% probability of a flood event occurring in a given year Regulatory Floodway - an area beside a river or other watercourse that has certain restrictions placed on it related to discharging moving floodwaters downstream ☐ Coastal High Hazard Area - an area along the coast subject to high velocity wave action from storms or seismic sources $\square$ 500 Year Floodplain - an area that has a 1 in 500 or .02% probability of a flood event occurring in a given year ☐ Non-Special Flood Hazard Area - an area that has a moderate to low risk of flooding mments:
+6. Are all buildings owned or occupied by the jurisdiction that are open to the public in compliance with the Americans with Disabilities Act?
+If not, which ones, and what are the plans to bring them into compliance?
+YES rec pro eived to date from state and/or federal agencies about these issues related to your ject.
+Schedule and budget should account for any mitigation or corrective actions be taken.
+7. Will your project involve the renovation of a building that is at least 50 years old or is located in a national historic register district? ⊠ Yes □ No 8.
+Will your project involve or impact an archaeological site? ☐ Yes ☐ No 9.
+Will your project impact any wildlife that is threatened or endangered? ☐ Yes ☐ No 10.
+Will your project involve the abatement or removal of asbestos from a building? ☐ Yes ☐ No 11.
+Will your project involve the abatement or removal of lead-based paint from a building? ☑ Yes ☐ No 12.
+Is your project new construction?
+Yes No If you answered YES, is the proposed project located in any of the following: ☐ Special Flood Hazard Area - an area that is lower than the base flood elevation level and has special flood or mudflow, and/or flood related erosion hazard ☐ 100 Year Floodplain - an area that has a 1 in 100 or 1% probability of a flood event occurring in a given year Regulatory Floodway - an area beside a river or other watercourse that has certain restrictions placed on it related to discharging moving floodwaters downstream ☐ Coastal High Hazard Area - an area along the coast subject to high velocity wave action from storms or seismic sources ☐ 500 Year Floodplain - an area that has a 1 in 500 or .02% probability of a flood event occurring in a given year ☐ Non-Special Flood Hazard Area - an area that has a moderate to low risk of flooding Cor mments: